 Canvas Analytics

 Canvas offers several built-in analytics and statistics tools that allow instructors to access data about their courses.
-The data to may inform their ongoing course design process.
-Instructors may also track student use of Canvas, and students can review their own online course activity using the new analytics tool.
+Instructors can use data to inform their course design process.
+Instructors can also track student use of Canvas.
+Students can review their own online course activity using the new analytics tool.
 Below we offer links to Instructure's guides about these tools and potential use cases.

 Canvas Guides for Students